 All of the actions/services in this goal were implemented as described to support students, families, teachers and staff.
-All funds budgeted plus additional CARES funding were expended.
+All funds budgeted were expended. however, a portion of the IT person was paid through CARES funding instead of Supplemental Concentration.